 Photo: Mehrajmir13 / Wikimedia Commons

 The Satsar Lakes are a sequence of seven interlinked high-altitude lakes that become frozen solid in the depths of a Kashmiri winter.
-Found at an elevation of 3,600 meters, these lakes are spread out over a massive valley and are covered in snow between December and March.
+Found at an elevation of 3,600 meters, each of these frozen lake Kashmir is spread out over a massive valley and are covered in snow between December and March.
 Summer itself is fed by melting glaciers that drain into the lakes, while in winter the lakes are a network of ice patches that sometimes stitch together and form a single solid mass.
 The area is rugged and it is difficult to reach the Satsar Lakes in winters, with deep snow making the trek extremely strenuous.

 Nearby Attractions: Gadsar Lake, Zoji La Pass, Naranag